hemishshah/Prediction-of-Interest-Rates-using-Stochastic-Equilibrium-Models/README.md

 interacting with the model, enhancing accessibility for users who may not be well-versed in programming.
-The research focuses on single-factor short rate models, specifically the Merton Model, Vasicek Model, and Normal Model [1], which are pivotal in financial markets for the pricing of various fixed-income securities and derivatives.
+The research focuses on single-factor short rate models, specifically the Merton Model, Vasicek Model, and Normal Model, which are pivotal in financial markets for the pricing of various fixed-income securities and derivatives.
 Each model offers unique insights into the dynamics of short-term interest rates,